What is Owlet?

 4. You render the scene and save the resulting image.

 Owlet is a perfect solution when you need to render a 3D shape without having a 3D editor or any 3D editing experience.
-Say if you download a shape from a site, or someone makes it for you - Owlet is a perfect solution to visually enhance it and make a perfect raytraced image of it.
+Say if you download a shape from a site, or someone makes it for you - Owlet lets you visually enhance the model and make nice raytraced images of it.

 Provide your email so we can notify you when we release new versions of Owlet.